 It is important to remember that simply disclosing the existence of an asset or obligation is not sufficient.
 The spouse who is in a better position to obtain records or information regarding an asset or obligation has an obligation to acquire and disclose this information, even if the other party has not made a formal discovery request.

 Given the importance of the duty of disclosure and the consequences of noncompliance with the duty, it would be wise to consult with an attorney who is familiar with the disclosure requirements.
 At Mello & Pickering, LLP, we can advise regarding what disclosures are required and help gather the information which must be disclosed.
-Call us today to set up a phone consultation or a one hour consultation at our offices at (408) 288-7800.
+Call us today to set up a free consultation or a one hour consultation at our offices at (408) 288-7800.